-This Proxy Statement (the "Proxy Statement") is furnished to the stockholders of Landstar System, Inc., a Delaware corporation (the "Company" or "Landstar"), in connection with the solicitation of proxies on behalf of the Board of Directors of the Company (the "Board") to be voted at the 2019 Annual Meeting of Stockholders to be held on Tuesday, May 21, 2019 at 9:00 a.m., local time (the "2019 Annual Meeting").
-The 2018 Annual Report to Stockholders (which, notwithstanding anything herein to the contrary, does not form a part of the proxy solicitation material relating to this Proxy Statement), including the financial statements of the Company for fiscal year 2018, is enclosed herewith (the "2018 Annual Report").
+This Proxy Statement (the "Proxy Statement") has been made available on the Internet to the stockholders of Landstar System, Inc., a Delaware corporation (the "Company" or "Landstar"), in connection with the solicitation of proxies on behalf of the Board of Directors of the Company (the "Board") to be voted at the 2021 Annual Meeting of Stockholders to be held on Wednesday, May 12, 2021, at 9:00 a.m., Eastern time (the "2021 Annual Meeting").
+The 2020 Annual Report to Stockholders (the "2020 Annual Report") (which, notwithstanding anything herein to the contrary, does not form a part of the proxy solicitation material relating to this Proxy Statement), including the financial statements of the Company for fiscal year 2020, has also been made available on the Internet.
+This Proxy Statement, the form of proxy, the Notice of 2021 Annual Meeting and the 2020 Annual Report (collectively, the "proxy materials") are being made available to the stockholders of the Company on or about March 30, 2021.
+Instructions on how to access the proxy materials over the Internet or to request a printed copy may be found in the Notice of Internet Availability.
 The mailing address of the principal executive offices of the Company is 13410 Sutton Park Drive South, Jacksonville, Florida 32224.
-This Proxy Statement, accompanying form of proxy, Notice of 2019 Annual Meeting and 2018 Annual Report are being mailed to the stockholders of the Company on or about April 9, 2019.